natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Su-25K.md

 <!-- ''Examine the survivability of the aircraft.
 Note how vulnerable the structure is and how secure the pilot is, whether the fuel tanks are armoured, etc. Describe the armour, if there is any, and also mention the vulnerability of other critical aircraft systems.'' -->
 The Su-25K is known for its survivability, anecdotally being able to take a few missile hits without suffering any damage compromising its airworthiness, though this ability is inconsistent and should not be relied upon.
 The airframe is able to sustain rear hits from missiles with a small warhead, especially the FIM-92 Stinger.
 Occasionally the Su-25K is able to sustain continued hits from Stingers and Roland 1s.

 128 flares/chaff launched two of each at a time provide the Su-25K with the chance to evade missiles, which should be the primary form of defense.
-A lack of afterburner increases flare effectiveness, only very modern missiles such as aim-9L are able to track the aircraft from behind.
-Chaff only defends against radar locks from behind the aircraft.
+A lack of afterburner increases flare effectiveness and only more advanced missiles such as the AIM-9L at very short ranges are able to track the aircraft from behind through flares.
+Chaff will be able to decoy less advanced radar missiles but in order to defeat more advanced versions, chaff has to be deployed while notching.

 The aircraft remains decently controllable upon loss of tail control, wingtips, or an engine.
 The aircraft remains near-fully controllable upon loss of the rudder and occasionally can fly without the vertical stabilizer.